 A: Not advisable; it’s very risky.
-You get what you pay for.
 Mass conversion programs (“meat-grinders”) often “misinterpret” the intended formatting of a book.
-Here’s one of thousands of reviews of such an eBook:
+Here’s one of the thousands of reviews sitting forever on Amazon, of such an eBook:

-“I ordered an eBook that I couldn’t even read because the formatting was so messed up.
+“I couldn’t even read this Kindle book because the formatting was so messed up!
 There was no separation between chapters, the headings were blended into the text, the text flow was unpredictable and the links didn’t work.
 It was impossible to read; very weird.
-I requested my money back.”
+I have requested my money back.”

-Hire someone that will “fix” your manuscript (that would be us) for a more successful conversion and beautiful display on a digital book reader.
-Your ebook designer should also know how to edit HTML code which is necessary to “fix” conversion display issues.
+Hire someone that will “fix” your manuscript for a successful conversion and beautiful display on a Kindle, iPad, or other ebook device.
+Your ebook designer should know how to edit HTML and CSS code which is necessary to “fix” display issues.

-With our expertise and experience, we know that each book needs to be tested on a Kindle, and the HTML code manually tweaked to ensure that it’s accepted by the ebookstore, displays properly, and is a GREAT READ for the reader.
-If anyone tells you to just upload your pdf or Word doc they are either foolish or dishonest.
+MyBookDesigner tests each book on a Kindle, and manually tweaks the HTML code to ensure that the file is accepted by the ebookstore, displays properly, and is a GREAT READ for the reader.
+If anyone tells you to just upload your pdf or Word doc beware—they are either foolish or dishonest.

-A: This depends on the word count in your Word doc, as well as on the complexity of the books style and formatting.
-Send us an email describing your book, the word count, the number of photos or illustrations, the number of charts or graphs, if it has footnotes or anything else special that we should know.
-Also, do you have or need cover design.
+A: We calculate the price by the word count of your Word doc, and sometimes on the complexity of the book style.
+For a quote fill out the form by describing your book, the word count, the number of photos or illustrations, the number of charts or graphs, if it has footnotes or anything else special that we should know.
+You can also attach your Word doc in the form.
+Your ebook will need a cover, so let us know if you have one.
 We’ll be happy to give you a quote for our great work!

 Visit our FAQs page for more information.